 Winter is surprisingly the time of least rain, June, July and August, although the duration of sunlight ain’t the best.
 February is the driest month on average but, then again, March is the wettest.
 You just take your chances, you can get floods at any time of year.

-One thing, the track is not generally affected by avalanches due to the low altitude and the creeks are generally bridged with suspension or three wire bridges.
+One thing, the track is not generally affected by avalanches due to the low altitude and the creeks are generally bridged with suspension or a three-wire bridge.

 maps and GPS | Hollyford Track, Fiordland National Park

-On the extremely well marked and signposted track there’s little real requirement for anything more than the $1 Hollyford Track DOC brochure map.
+On the extremely well marked and signposted track there’s little real requirement for anything more than the NZ Topo50 app on your phone for your map.

 Need a custom map for your GPS device, download a more compact .klm format file from topomap.co.nz for free, although if you download a few maps consider a small donation, there’s considerable work gone into getting that info onto the internet and we should support these useful resources.

 guided walk | Hollyford Track, Fiordland National Park

 Hollyford Track, owned and operated by Ngai Tāhu Tourism run a three-day fully guided trip that takes in much of the track, avoiding the more demanding Demon Trail section where instead you power down Lake McKerrow/Whakatipu Waitai in a speeding jet boat, visit the seals and penguins on the coast, and fly out to Milford Sound.
 You stay in luxury lodges, with showers, sheets and fine dining each night.
 Trips leave every second day from Labour Weekend to Anzac weekend over the warmer months.